 Charges of academic dishonesty are brought by faculty members to the appropriate Dean or the Vice President of Instruction.

-Any member of the College community may bring charges against a student for other violations of the Student Code of Conduct by submitting allegations of such Code violations in writing or in person to the Dean of Student Services or his or her designee, or to any member of the Campus Sheriff's Office.
+Any member of the College community may bring charges against a student for other violations of the Student Code of Conduct, or for misconduct of the types addressed in the Comprehensive Policy on Gender-Based and Sexual Misconduct, by submitting allegations of such Code violations or misconduct in writing or in person to the Dean of Student Services or his or her designee, or to any member of the Campus Sheriff's Office.